Cranial Nerve Palsy: Causes and Treatments

 Prognosis and Recovery

 The prognosis for cranial nerve palsy varies.
 Some individuals may experience complete recovery, while others may have lingering symptoms.
-Early diagnosis and treatment significantly enhance the likelihood of a favourable outcome.
+Early diagnosis and treatment significantly enhance the likelihood of a favorable outcome.

 Cranial Nerve Palsy vs Bell's Palsy